Common area maintenance charges (usually abbreviated to CAM) are often a part of a commercial lease.

 What Is Included in Common Area Maintenance Charges?

-CAM charges are meant to cover the cost of maintaining or repairing common areas that are shared by commercial tenants.
+CAM charges are meant to cover the cost of maintaining or repairing common areas shared by commercial tenants.
 It may vary depending on the lease, but generally, it may include any of the following costs:

 - Cleaning of lobbies, bathrooms, elevators, etc.